czhenry/cosuncodi/README.md

 w

-and 3.  basis collection constructors
+3.  basis collection constructors

 uBasis

 vBasis

+and 4. functions to plot collections/elements and spectrums and to print strings in LaTeX

+plotSpectrum

+plotElement

+strSpectrum

+StrElement

 using which one can represent piecewise polynomials by specifying their value and the value